yaeumh/yaeumh.github.io/README.md

 ---

-My favorite artist/band is BLACKPINK , here's their latest release:
+My favorite artist/band is BLACKPINK, here are their latest releases:

 "Pink Venom"